December 15, 2022

 September 23, 2021

-LAI had its first meeting of the 21/22 season on with special guest speaker Mitchell Korbey from Herricks and Feinstein LLC.
+LAI NY had its first meeting of the 2021/22 season on with special guest speaker Mitchell Korbey from Herricks and Feinstein LLC.
 Mitch Korbey is a partner, and chair of the firm’s Land Use & Zoning Group.
 Mitch is an accomplished urban planner and land use attorney with more than 30 years of experience in private practice and government service.
 His presentation focused on Zoning in NYC and particularly the recent zoning resolution for the Gowanus Canal.
 His insights into the process and impact of the new zoning landscape were outstanding.
 After the presentation Mitch circulated throughout the breakout rooms for more in-depth questions and answers.
 The meeting was well attended with more than 20 real estate industry leaders.

 May 27, 2021

-Constantine Korologos Clinical Assistant Professor, NYU Transformation of Real Estate post Covid-19 Constantine “Tino” Korologos has over 37 years of professional experience in the real estate capital markets, structured finance and valuation industry.
+Constantine “Tino” Korologos who has over 37 years of professional experience in the real estate capital markets, structured finance and valuation industry presented on “Transformation of Real Estate post Covid-19.”
 He is a Clinical Assistant Professor, teaching graduate real estate finance, capital markets and portfolio risk courses in the New York University Schack Real Estate Institute, where he has been on the faculty for over 27 years.
-In addition to his teaching responsibilities, Mr. Korologos is the Faculty Director of the Hirsh Fellows MSRE Program.
+In addition to his teaching responsibilities, Tino is the Faculty Director of the Hirsh Fellows MSRE Program.

 April 29, 2021